Erdos-Projects/fall-2025-harmonic-features-for-song-recommendations/README.md

 The notebook performing LASSO (L1) regularization for our targets can be found [here](feature_engineering/feature_selection/lasso_L1_regularization_main.ipynb).

 ## Modeling
 We considered various classifier model options to pick what was most appropriate for each of our categorical targets (logistic regression, lasso, random forest, XGBoost).
 For each target, we engaged in a model selection process where we compared model performance to a baseline dummy classifier.
-Our model training folder for all targets can be found [here](https://github.com/Erdos-Projects/fall-2025-harmonic-features-for-song-recommendations/tree/main/modeling).
-Our folder for modeling our held-out test dataset (kept completely separate from our training data to ensure no data leakage) can be found [here](https://github.com/Erdos-Projects/fall-2025-harmonic-features-for-song-recommendations/tree/main/final_model_testing).
+Our model development folder can be found [here](https://github.com/Erdos-Projects/fall-2025-harmonic-features-for-song-recommendations/tree/main/modeling).
+The folder for modeling our held-out test dataset (kept completely separate from our training data to ensure no data leakage) can be found [here](https://github.com/Erdos-Projects/fall-2025-harmonic-features-for-song-recommendations/tree/main/final_model_testing).

 ## Results